Instruction: DIY filament dry box – the ANYBOX V2

 In principle, it is only a matter of preventing “spaghetti” with long PTFE tubes.
 The advantage of long filament guides, as shown in variant B, is that almost no excess filament has to be shortened when changing filaments, without laborious manual rolling of the filament.

-• Variant A: Simply a plug to seal the tubes.
+• Variant A: Simple plug to seal the tubes.

-• Variant B: For the sake of order, a long PFTE tube (e.g. up to your 3D printer) can be rolled up and inserted into the plug that is integrated in the filament outlet.
+• Variant B: For the sake of order, a long PFTE tube (e.g. up to your 3D printer) can be rolled up and inserted into the plug that is attached at the box.

 Regardless of which plug solution is used, there is a reservoir in both where 1 – 2 cm of filament protrudes from the PTFE tube, see the cross-sections through the two variants below.
-The filament is colored blue, the PTFE tube in pale orange.
+The filament is colored pale green, the PTFE tube in blue.

 Cross-section variant A: Simple plug